 - The holders are entitled to the remainder of the dividends after all others have been paid.

-- Preferred ordinary shares: Preferred ordinary shares are shares which receive dividend after the preference shares have been they have preference over other classes of ordinary shares.
+- Preferred ordinary shares: Preferred ordinary shares are shares which receive dividends after the preference shares have been they have preference over other classes of ordinary shares.